 ODA In Context

-Australia was the 14th-largest DAC donor to agriculture in 2020.
+Australia was the 15th-largest DAC donor to agriculture in 2021.

-Australia’s prioritization of agriculture within its broader development program in 2020 was around the average for DAC donors in that year (6% of ODA).
+Australia’s prioritization of agriculture within its broader development program in 2021 was below the 6% average for DAC donors in that year, at 4% of total ODA.

-Again, in line with its overall ODA, Australia channeled most of its ODA for agriculture projects bilaterally, including a small share as earmarked funding through multilaterals.
+Again, in line with its overall ODA, Australia channeled most of its funding for agriculture projects bilaterally, including a small share as earmarked funding through multilaterals.

 R&D to improve agricultural productivity and to better understand challenges faced by partner countries are important priorities in Australia’s ODA for agriculture.
-As such, agricultural research received 45% of bilateral agriculture ODA in 2020, funded through ACIAR.
-DFAT and ACIAR also work closely with the multilateral agricultural research network, CGIAR and the on agricultural research in partner countries.
+As such, agricultural research received 44% of bilateral agriculture ODA in 2021, funded through ACIAR.
+DFAT and ACIAR also work closely with CGIAR on agricultural research in partner countries.

 Multilateral Spending and Commitments

 Compared to other DAC donors, Australia spends very little on core contributions to multilateral organizations.

 The table on slide two below summarizes Australia’s recent commitments to multilaterals working on agricultural development.
 Some of these commitments are considered core funding to multilaterals while others are earmarked funding through multilaterals.